jonathanc816/SoftwareDesign/phase1/README.txt

     - If 'ignore', nothing happened.
 Friend request will be saved in user's mailbox that can be accept later.

-5) Pet
+5) entity.Pet
     - Users can edit their own pet (change name/color/public or private)
-    - Pet can send messages to other existed users no matter you are friends or not
+    - entity.Pet can send messages to other existed users no matter you are friends or not
-    - Pet is default public to friends.
+    - entity.Pet is default public to friends.
     - You can visit and interact with your friend's pet iff it's public.